 A multitude that becomes "a single organism, composed of hundreds of thousands of mostly enthusiastic men, engaged in opening a road to transport a large portion of itself along a trampoline suspended over the future and advancing towards objectives set according to a predetermined program".
 (Joe Sacco).

 The installation was conceived as an introduction to the exhibition L'offensiva di carta, presented at the Udine Castle in April 2017.
-In addition to the audio-visual installation, for the occasion TMT have conceived a sound spatialization along the path of the exhibition and several audio-visual interventions.
+In addition to the audio-visual installation, for the occasion The Mechanical Tales conceived a sound spatialization along the path of the exhibition and several audio-visual interventions.